District of Columbia Plumbing/Gas Fitting Contractor Bond: A Comprehensive Guide

 - Who Regulates Plumbing/Gas Fitting Contractors in the District of Columbia: The District of Columbia Department of Consumer and Regulatory Affairs (DCRA)

 ***This page focuses exclusively on the bond and permit requirements for the Plumbing/Gas Fitting Contractor Bond.
-For information on the Master Plumber/Gas Fitter Bond and License, view our Master Plumber/Gas Fitters Bond page.***
+For information on a Master Plumber/Gas Fitter Bond and License, view our Master Plumber/Gas Fitters Bond page.***

 Code of the District of Columbia 2-136 requires all plumbing/gas fitting contractors operating in the District to obtain a permit with the DCRA.
 The District of Columbia legislature enacted licensing laws and regulations to ensure that plumbing/gas fitting contractors engage in ethical business practices.